“It’s not the camera, it’s the lens”.

 This statement is so true.
-If you get a really expensive DSLR with the wrong lens you’d better use your laptop’s webcam.
+If you get an expensive DSLR with the wrong lens you’d better use your laptop’s webcam.

 This is why, before buying your DSLR, you need to know what lens to get.
 This is essential if you don’t want to end up wasting a lot of money.